 Any page not updated in 18+ months goes into a review queue.
 Cross-reference with Google Search Console data to see if these pages still earn impressions.

 Cluster the flagged pages by topic.
-If three old pages target the same keyword family, they are consolidation candidates.
+If three old pages target the same keyword family, they are consolidation .
 If a page targets a keyword with zero search volume, it is a removal candidate.

 For each cluster, pick the strongest page as the consolidation target, redirect the others with 301s, and update the surviving page with the best content from each source.